 Tomorrow (18th May) marks the date of birth of Thomas Midgley, who made significant contributions to something many of us make use of on a regular basis: petrol.
-Midgley was the research assistant to Charles Kettering, and the duo were responsible for the addition of the compound tetraethyl lead to petrol, an innovation that would have a lasting legacy – although perhaps not in the manner that they may have originally envisioned.
+Midgley was the research assistant to Charles Kettering, and the duo were responsible for the addition of the compound tetraethyl lead to petrol.
+This innovation would have a lasting legacy – although perhaps not in the manner that they may have originally envisioned.

 Some general background information on petrol (gasoline for our US readers) is probably necessary before we discuss the finer points of Kettering and Midgley’s contributions.
 Petrol is obtained from crude oil, as is diesel.
-The two do differ slightly in their composition and properties however.
-They are obtained from crude oil by fractional distillation, where the oil is heated until it boils and vaporises, then fractions at different boiling point ranges are distilled off.
-Petrol is formed from fractions that have a boiling point between 35 to 200 degrees celsius, whereas the fractions that form diesel have a boiling point between 250 to 300 degrees celsius.
+The two do differ slightly in their composition and properties, however.
+They are obtained from crude oil by fractional distillation, where the oil is heated until it boils and vaporises, and then fractions at different boiling point ranges are distilled off.
+Petrol is formed from fractions that have a boiling point between 35 to 200 degrees Celsius, whereas the fractions that form diesel have a boiling point between 250 to 300 degrees Celsius.

 Petrol and diesel engines also work in slightly different ways.
 In petrol engines, the engine takes in both fuel and air, which a piston then compresses, before the engine’s spark plug ignites the fuel.
 The combustion reaction that ensues produces energy, and the engine then expels the waste gases produced by this reaction.
 In diesel engines, only air is taken in at the start of the process, and it is only after this air has been compressed that the fuel is injected.
 Diesel engines don’t use spark plugs to trigger the combustion reaction – instead, the fuel auto-ignites due to the heat generated by the greater compression used in diesel engines.